-I aim to add emotion and creativity to your song, whether through keys parts or vocals.
+I aim to add emotion and creativity to your song, whether through keys parts, vocals, production and mixing.
 I can give it a distinct lift or add glue, depending on what your needs are.
+I love creating music and would love to be a part of your project!

 I am full-time musician based in Nashville, TN.
-I'd be thrilled to record any keys parts you're looking for, be it acoustic piano, hammond B3 or any other organic sounds as well as any synth if that's what you need.
+I'd be thrilled to record any keys parts you're looking for, be it acoustic piano, hammond B3 or any other organic sounds as well as any synthesizers and quirky textures if that's what you need.
 I can also do vocals for you.
 I can sing BGV or lead if needed.
 I have a home studio with everything that it needs to get you great sounding tracks.

-I started as a classically trained pianist and then continued my education at Belmont University, where I expanded my background to jazz and country and pop playing.
-I have toured with various artists such as David Nail, Francesca Battistelli, Cassadee Pope and Brandon Heath, among many others, while also doing plenty of studio work and writing/composing during my time at home in Nashville.
+I have toured with various artists such as David Nail, Drew Holcomb & the Neighbors, Ellie Holcomb, Francesca Battistelli, Dave Barnes, Brandon Heath and Cassadee Pope, among many others, while also doing plenty of studio work and writing/composing during my time at home in Nashville.
 I am comfortable in almost any style of music and would love to add something special to your track.

 Whether you know exactly what you need or you are looking for me to help you shape your song, hit me up and let's make some music!